Dulysse/anyscript-detector/README.md

 ![example](assets/dutch_flag.webp)

-This is the README for your extension "anyscript".
+This is the README for your extension "anyscript detector".
 This extension helps you avoid using `any` as a type in TypeScript by providing warnings and playing an alert sound.

 ## Features